cerndb/SparkPlugins/README.md

     - Configure with:
       - `--conf spark.plugins=ch.cern.CloudFSMetrics`
       - `--conf spark.cernSparkPlugin.cloudFsName=<name of the filesystem>` (example: "s3a", "oci", "gs", "root", etc.)
-    - Optional configuration: `--conf spark.cernSparkPlugin.registerOnDriver` (default false)
+    - Optional configuration: `--conf spark.cernSparkPlugin.registerOnDriver` (default true)
     - Collects I/O metrics for Hadoop-compatible filesystems using Hadoop's GlobalStorageStatistics API.
       Note: use this with Spark built with Hadoop 3.2 (requires Hadoop client version 2.8 or higher).
     - Metrics (gauges) implemented have the prefix `ch.cern.S3AMetricsGSS`.
 List of metrics: